melar09/EvolutionMod/readme.md

 ####Other Changes
 - Conventions now add to your fan base.
-- Improved View Staff (Button Bottom Left by Main Menu)
+- New Staff Menu View (Button Bottom Left by Main Menu)
 - Customized EVO Mod Control Menu for settings and configurations.

 ###Planned Features: